 Housing costs in Moss Landing are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in Moss Landing, you'll notice that it is more blue-collar than most other communities in America.
-69.23% of Moss Landing’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Moss Landing is a blue-collar town, with 69.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Moss Landing is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Moss Landing who work in maintenance occupations (30.77%), office and administrative support (0.00%), and sales jobs (0.00%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Moss Landing has relatively fewer families with younger children, and/or college students.
 Combined, this makes Moss Landing a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.